wenchiehlee-investment/MOPS/README.md

 ---

 **Note**: This tool is designed to work with Taiwan's MOPS system and handles the complexities of real-world financial report availability.
 The flexible targeting system ensures maximum download success while providing clear explanations for any missing reports.
+Automated downloads run on Taiwan's official filing deadlines to ensure reports are available when downloaded.